indigo-dc/jenkins-scripts/README.md

     pkg-build-mock -p epel-7-x86_64 --image

+#### Pbuilder (Debian, Ubuntu)

+Additional pbuilder hook scripts can be installed into *pbuilder/* subdirectory in current build directory.

+### `pkg-build-root`

+Build binary packages from prepared sources packages using the system itself.

+It is expected to be launched from virtual machine or a container, although not required.
+Privileged operations may be optionally called using sudo-like command, so the whole `pkg-build-root` could be launched under unprivileged user.

+Example:

+    pkg-build-root -p debian-8-x86_64 -r sudo --setup --clean pkg-build-root -p debian-8-x86_64 -r sudo --add cache/*.changes pkg-build-root -p debian-8-x86_64 -r sudo --build package_*.dsc

+    pkg-build-root -p epel-7-x86_64 -r sudo --setup --clean pkg-build-root -p epel-7-x86_64 -r sudo --add cache/*.rpm pkg-build-root -p epel-7-x86_64 -r sudo --build package-*.src.rpm

 ### `pkg-repo`

-Helper script (used also by `pkg-build-mock`) to upload packages into local repositories.
+Helper script (used also by `pkg-build-mock` and `pkg-build-root`) to upload packages into local repositories.
 It also generate repo-files for Jenkins, if `$BUILD_TAG` and `$BUILD_URL` environment variables are available.

 Example: